Santhoshstudent/Copy-File/README.md

 ## PROGRAM:

 #To write a python program for reading content from a CSV file.

-#Developed by: santhosh kumar b
+#Developed by: santhosh kumar B

 #Register Number: 212223230193

 def copy(fname,newfile):

     with open(fname) as fp:

         with open(newfile,'w') as fp1:

             data=fp.read()

             fp1.write(data)

 copy("file1.txt","kml.txt")

 ### OUTPUT: